-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 22, 2023 to our Corporate Secretary at 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380.
-If you wish to nominate an individual for election at, or bring business other than through a stockholder proposal before the 2024 Annual Meeting, you must deliver your notice to our Corporate Secretary at the address above between February 8, 2024 and March 10, 2024.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 20, 2024 to our Corporate Secretary at 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380.
+If you wish to nominate an individual for election at, or bring business other than through a stockholder proposal before the 2025 Annual Meeting, you must deliver your notice to our Corporate Secretary at the address above between February 6, 2025 and March 8, 2025.
 Your notice to the Corporate Secretary must set forth information specified in our bylaws, including your name and address and the class and number of shares of our stock that you beneficially own.

 If you propose to bring business before an annual meeting other than a director nomination, your notice must also include, as to each matter proposed, the following: (1) a brief description of the business desired to be brought before the annual meeting and the reasons for conducting that business at the annual meeting and (2) any material interest you have in that business.
-If you propose to nominate an individual for election as a director, your notice must also include, as to each person you propose to nominate for election as a director, the following: (1) the name, age, business address and residence address of the person, (2) the principal occupation or employment of the person, (3) the class and number of shares of our stock that are owned of record and beneficially owned by the person, (4) the date or dates on which the shares were acquired and the investment intent of the acquisition and (5) any other information concerning the person as would be required to be disclosed in a proxy statement soliciting proxies for the election of that person as a director in an election contest (even if an election contest is not involved), or that is otherwise required to be disclosed pursuant to Section 14 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations promulgated under the Exchange Act, including the person's written consent to being named as a nominee and to serving as a director if elected.
+If you propose to nominate an individual for election as a director, your notice must also include, as to each person you propose to nominate for election as a director, the following: (1) the name, age, business address and residence address of the person, (2) the principal occupation or employment of the person, (3) the class and number of shares of our stock that are owned of record and beneficially owned by the person as would be required to be disclosed in a proxy statement soliciting proxies for the election of that person as a director in an election contest (even if an election contest is not involved), or that is otherwise required to be disclosed pursuant to Section 14 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations promulgated under the Exchange Act, including the person's written consent to being named as a nominee and to serving as a director if elected.
 We may require any proposed nominee to furnish other information as we may reasonably require to determine the eligibility of the proposed nominee to serve as an independent director or that could be material to a reasonable stockholder's understanding of the independence, or lack of independence, of the proposed nominee.